bparanj/crystal/programming/rails/coding-standards.md

    - Rails adheres to a specific set of coding conventions and style guides, such as naming conventions, code formatting, and best practices in Ruby programming.
 This includes following the Ruby Style Guide and Rails-specific best practices.

 2. **Test-Driven Development (TDD)**:
    - Rails strongly advocates for TDD.
-Contributions to the Rails codebase typically require accompanying tests to validate the functionality of the code.
+Contributions to the Rails codebase  require accompanying tests to validate the functionality of the code.
 This approach ensures that new features or bug fixes do not introduce regressions.

 3. **Code Reviews**:
    - Pull requests submitted to the Rails repository undergo thorough code reviews by core team members or experienced contributors.
 This process ensures that all new code adheres to Rails standards and practices.